 “But you live in Germany!
 Isn’t everyone punctual there?”

 No, I live in Berlin – where punctuality, showers, gourmet brunch and fast broadband access go to die.

 Checking off that list of names seconds before the mom-to-be arrived for the surprise of the year, and I was dead.set. like…

-The day after, the chef and I went to Naples to explore the history of Pompeii, marvel at old churches and lounge on the beaches of the Amalfi coast.
+The day after, I went to Naples to explore the history of Pompeii, marvel at old churches and lounge on the beaches of the Amalfi coast.

 Naaaah – just fucking with ya!
-We went for PIZZA.
-We literally only went for pizza – we’d been planning that trip since May.
+I went for PIZZA.
+I literally only went for pizza.
 History was the side dish, and an optional one at that.
-We planned our entire day around which pizzas we wanted to try and when, everything else was coincidental.
+I planned my entire day around which pizzas I wanted to try and when, everything else was coincidental.
 I even created an Excel spreadsheet to determine which pizza was the best based on crust crunch, leopard print wood-fired texture beneath the crust, cheese melt, sauce consistency, acidity, flavor and balance – and several other criteria.
-But from the moment we landed, we became so consumed with our gluttony that we tossed the thing out the proverbial window and just pranced around eating pizza, gelato and nibbling on tasty mussels instead.
+But from the moment I landed, I became so consumed with gluttony that I tossed the thing out the proverbial window and just pranced around eating pizza, gelato and nibbling on tasty mussels instead.

 …with the occasional bottle of wine (or 2) in between.